View Leona Henry's Obituary on www.sdgnewsgroup.com and share memories

 Leona enjoyed the Fraternal Order Organization and she and Paul were members of many.
 In later years, after working for Mattel Toys, Anaheim Memorial Hospital, Motel 6 and for her son-in-law pediatric surgeon group.
 She retired at 82.
 She volunteered over 25 years for the Ronald McDonald House, did stone gardening, mostly on her rose brushes.
 She enjoyed word searches, jigsaw puzzles and board games.

-Leona is survived by two sons, Steven (Jamie) Henry of Tulsa, OK and Dennis (Janice) Henry of Stockton, CA, step daughters, Jeanenne Morton of Grand Rapids, MI and Bonnie Gremling of Shelby, OH, three grandkids, six great-grandkids, one great-great-grandchild, four step-grandchildren, fourteen step-great-grandkids, five great-great-grandkids.
+Leona is survived by two sons, Steven (Jamie) Henry of Tulsa, OK and Dennis (Janice) Henry of Stockton, CA, step daughters, Jeanenne Morton of Grand Rapids, MI and Bonnie Gremling of Shelby, OH, three grandkids, six great-grandkids, one great-great-grandchild, four step-grandchildren, fourteen step-great-grandkids, five great-great-grandkids and sister Sharon (Jim) Jordan of Plymouth, OH.
 Leona dearly loved all her blended family and says, they all brought sunshine, joy and love into her life.

 Leona is preceded in death by her parents, Esther and Hue and step-father, Sterling Dull, her husband, Paul, daughter, Paula German, brother Hugh Washburn and sister, Alice (Dull) Wright, four granddaughters; Teresa Sue, Lee Ann, Amy and Dawn.